 Writer-director Matt Reeves intends to reboot The Batman in what will be the beginning of a “standalone franchise” - but if Ben Affleck’s out, then who should be in?

-Shame really, because Affleck wasn’t a bad Batman, he was simply a casualty of a couple of sub-par movies.
-Either way, the upcoming Matt Reeves-directed Batman movie will be its own thang, a standalone film separate from the DCEU.
+Shame really, because Affleck wasn’t a bad Batman, he was simply a casualty of a couple of sub-par movies and a turbulent private life.
+Either way, the upcoming Matt Reeves-directed Batman movie might have to be its own thang, a standalone film separate from the DCEU.
 Essentially, that means: no Battfleck.

 So who then?
 Who is to step up to the plate?
 Which brave soul shall take up the mantle of one of Hollywood’s most revered action roles?
 Well, I’VE GOT A FEW IDEAS:

 According to the strongest reports, old Jakey Boy over here is the front-runner to play Batman, seeing as according to ye olde grapevine, Matt Reeves himself has been chatting to him about it.
 Jake’s a good fit, too - he’s got the acting chops to be all brooding and sombre (Donnie Darko) and also the action nous to not look like a wetty in a fight (Prince of Persia).
 Also he’s all good looking and stuff, and Batman’s good looking, isn’t he?
 Sexman, more like.

 Here’s another good choice that’s currently on everyone’s lips - mainly because Gary Oldman revealed that he’d be his personal choice to play the caped crusader.
 Phoenix isn’t exactly well-versed in action, but his latest flick You Were Never Really Here has him doing the old vigilante thing to great effect, so maybe he’d surprise us.
 Might have to trim that massive beard off though, Batman’s chin is as smooth as a ladybird’s back.